 The number of child fatalities has drastically increased since October last year, after tensions across East Jerusalem and the rest of the occupied West Bank escalated into lethal attacks.

-Forty-five Palestinian children from the West Bank, including East Jerusalem, have been killed since October as a direct result of intensified violence, all except one at the hands of Israeli forces.
+Forty-five Palestinian children from the West Bank, including East Jerusalem, have been killed since October as a direct result of intensified violence, all except three at the hands of Israeli forces.
 Of this number, 36 allegedly carried out knife or gun attacks.

 According to the Committee, “accountability for instances of excessive use of force is rare.”